Counting Insights Vol 1.0 K-to-1 Functions

 Now let us ask another simple question.
 Suppose there are in total 112 pieces of footwears visible outside the temple’s main entrance.
 Assume that no devotee came barefooted, so there are only two possible kinds of devotees: having 2 legs & having just 1 leg (physically disabled).
 Then what is the minimum possible count of devotees present in the temple (exclude the priest)?

 We know that every devotee has either 2 feet or 1 foot, so for minimum count of devotees, we try to assign maximum number of footwears (=2) to each devotee.
 Notice however, that this assignment policy is not an injective map.
-Later we can establish an injection from set of devotees to to know the total count.
+Later we can establish an injection from set of devotees to N to know the total count.

 Let S = set of all footwears lying outside the temple entrance, and